 We have two Organ Scholars, each appointed for three years.
 We appoint to Organ Scholarships on a rotating basis so that on entry, you hold the Junior Organ Scholarship, and then take on the Senior Organ Scholarship in your second or third year.
 The Organ Scholars are responsible, in consultation with the Chaplain, for managing the choir as well as directing music in the chapel.
 They receive financial support towards their own organ lessons, and there are funds for professional singers to train the choir.

 We admit Organ Scholars studying for any subject which is taught at Trinity, except Law, Engineering and Medicine.
-For Organ Scholars, the subject may be Music, which is taught by our Lecturer in Music, Dr David Maw.
+For Organ Scholars, the subject may be Music, which is taught by our Lecturer in Music, Hugh Collins Rice.
 If you apply for an Organ Scholarship at Trinity and are invited to interview, you will be assessed both on your organ / musical skills and on your academic suitability.
 We expect our Organ Scholars to be at an academic level equivalent to other students whom we admit in the subject.
 In recent years, our Organ Scholars have read a range of subjects, including Chemistry, Modern Languages, Material Sciences and Music.

 Choral Scholarships and Exhibitions